Olivia-Peng/BA882-pipeline_G10/main-pipeline/Pipeline-Doc.md

   5. **Upsert to Stage Table**: Calls the `load_to_stage` function to upsert records from the raw table into the stage table.

 The flow uses retries for robustness in case of network or other operational issues.

+### Changes from Phase 2

+1. **Scheduling Update**
+   - Updated the main pipeline deployment in `scheduler/scheduler.py` to execute weekly instead of daily.
+The execution day is set to Sunday, as the CDC releases updated information each Saturday.

+2. **Data Storage Optimization**
+   - Modified `/functions/transform/main.py` to store disease codes instead of disease names in both raw and stage BigQuery tables.
+This change addresses issues caused by inconsistent disease names in CDC's extracted `.txt` files.

+3. **Schema Expansion**
+   - Added a third table, `disease_dic`, in BigQuery through `/functions/schema-setup/main.py`.
+This new table links disease codes with their corresponding disease names.

+4. **Dictionary Population Script**
+   - Created a function in `deploy-scripts/populate-disease-dict.py` to populate the `disease_dic` table with the selected diseases for tracking.

+5. **Expanded Disease Tracking**
+   - Increased the number of diseases tracked from four to ten to broaden our data monitoring.

+6. **Code-based Loading Adjustments**
+   - Updated all load functions to use disease codes rather than names when loading data into BigQuery, ensuring consistency across tables.